 Declaration-site Variance

 All examples used use-site variance, also called type projection.
-In other words, use-site variance projects the type — i.e. takes a look on it from other side.
+In other words, use-site variance projects the type — i.e. takes a look at it from the other side.
 Covariance/contravariance changes the rules.
 It brings something in and it takes something away.
-You can’t call method with covariant generic parameter as argument, you can’t call method returning a contravariant generic parameter.
+You can’t call a method with a covariant generic parameter as an argument, you can’t call a method returning a contravariant generic parameter.
 These are quite restrictions, but they allow something in return, as you may have seen.

 Declaration-site Covariance